-Study Reveals Lack of Diversity in Hollywood Blockbusters is Staggering
+Study Reveals Lack of Diversity in Hollywood Blockbuster Movies

 As moviegoers flock to theaters this weekend to see Lucy and Guardians of the Galaxy, a new study released by children's book publisher LEE & LOW BOOKS illuminates the dramatic lack of diversity in top-grossing Hollywood blockbusters in the science fiction and fantasy genres.
 Examining the top 100 domestic grossing sci-fi and fantasy movies as reported by Box Office Mojo, the study finds that only 14% of the movies feature a female protagonist and only 8% feature a protagonist of color.

 Diversity means differences in racial or ethnic classifications, age, gender, religion, philosophy, physical abilities, socioeconomic background, sexual orientation, gender identity, intelligence, mental health, physical health, genetic attributes, behavior, attractiveness, or other identifying features.

 Diversity gap in movies infographic

 The study also finds that no movies on the list feature a woman of color as the protagonist; lesbian, gay, bisexual, and transgender protagonists are likewise absent.
 Only one movie ( Avatar ) features a protagonist with a disability.
 Perhaps most surprising, the study reports that only two actors of color have appeared in lead roles: Will Smith, who plays six out of the eight protagonists of color, and Keanu Reeves (The Matrix Reloaded).
 The last protagonist of color is Aladdin, a cartoon character voiced by a white actor.